 Add the sugar to the pan along with the lemon juice and zest.

 Heat gently till the sugar has dissolved then raise the heat to get it that jam bubbling and boiling.
 It will take approximately 20-25 minutes to reach that magical 105C setting point.

-Now simply ladle your jam into sterilised jars and pop on the lids.
+Now simply ladle your dried apricot jam into sterilised jars and pop on the lids.

 Yes, yes, yes!
-If you fancy adding some different flavours you can do this whilst cooking the jam.
+If you fancy adding some different flavours to this apricot preserve you can do this whilst cooking the jam.
 Here are some great flavour ideas;

 This is like all my jams really.
-It will keep for up to a year in a cool dark place.
+Your dried apricot preserve will keep for up to a year in a cool dark place.
 Once opened store your jam in the fridge and use within a month.